spm/spm-docs/docs/manual/faces/bayesian.md

 estimates themselves have arbitrary scaling, since they depend on the scaling of the regressors.
 The scaling of the regressors in the present examples depends on the scaling of the basis functions.
-To determine this scaling, load the "SPM.mat" file and type in MATLAB `sf = max(SPM.xBF.bf(:,1))/SPM.xBF.dt` (alternatively, press "Design:Explore:Session 1" and select any of the conditions, then read off the peak height of the canonical HRF basis function (bottom left)).
+To determine this scaling, load the `SPM.mat` file and type in MATLAB `sf = max(SPM.xBF.bf(:,1))/SPM.xBF.dt` (alternatively, press `Design:Explore:Session 1` and select any of the conditions, then read off the peak height of the canonical HRF basis function (bottom left)).

 Then, if you want a size threshold of 1% peak signal change, the value